Gain more in-house AI insights at the 2023 ACC Annual Meeting

 2. "High risk” AI systems

-This category includes AI systems that are intended to be used as a safety component of a product (or that are themselves a product) covered by EU product safety legislation listed at Annex II of regulation, where the AI system or the product must undergo a third-party assessment of conformity with such legislation before being placed on the market or put into service.
+This category includes AI systems intended for use as a safety component of a product (or that are themselves a product) covered by EU product safety legislation listed in Annex I of the Regulation, where the AI system or the product must undergo a third-party assessment of conformity with such legislation before being placed on the market or put into service.

 - biometric identification and categorization of natural persons;